zyzshishui/slime/README.md

 - [Quick Start Guide](./docs/en/get_started/quick_start.md)

 We also provide examples for some use cases not covered in the quick start guide; please check [examples](examples/).

+## Projects Built upon slime

+slime has powered several novel research projects and production systems.
+Here are some notable examples:

+### ⚡ TritonForge: Agentic RL Training Framework for Kernel Generation

+[**TritonForge**](https://github.com/RLsys-Foundation/TritonForge) leverages slime's SFT & RL capabilities to train LLMs that automatically generate optimized GPU kernels.
+By using a two-stage training approach—supervised fine-tuning followed by reinforcement learning with multi-turn compilation feedback—TritonForge achieves remarkable results in converting PyTorch operations into high-performance Triton kernels.

+### 🚀 APRIL: Accelerating RL Training with Active Partial Rollouts

+[**APRIL**](https://github.com/RLsys-Foundation/APRIL) introduces a system-level optimization that seamlessly integrates with slime to accelerate the rollout generation phase in RL training.
+By intelligently over-provisioning requests and actively managing partial completions, APRIL addresses the long-tail generation bottleneck that typically consumes over 90% of RL training time.

+These projects showcase slime's versatility—from training code-generation models to optimizing RL training systems—making it a powerful foundation for both research and production deployments.

 ## Arguments Walkthrough